zesty-io/zesty-org/services/web-engine/guides/how-to-launch-an-instance.md

 To confirm that your instance is live click the green "?
 Check DNS" button.
 You should see a notification in the bottom left-hand corner of the screen letting you know if your DNS has been verified.

 {% hint style="info" %}
 DNS changes can take time to propogate and for your <abbr title="Internet Service Provider">ISP</abbr> to pickup.
 They can also be cached.
-If you don't see your changes taking effect try loading the domain in a new browser and/or give it a little bit more time.
+If you don't see your changes taking effect try loading the domain in a new browser and/or gibing it more time.
 Typically an hour or two is enough.
 {% endhint %}